KernFerm/Bubbles-Streamer-Notification-Discord-Bot/SECURITY.md

 Our bot relies on several key dependencies.
 We maintain compatibility with:

 - **Node.js**: 16.x or higher (LTS recommended)
-- **Discord.js**: 13.16.0 or higher
+- **Discord.js**: 14.21.0 or higher
-- **Sapphire Framework**: 3.1.0 or higher
+- **Sapphire Framework**: 5.3.6 or higher
 - **Enmap**: 6.0.5 or higher
+- **dotenv**: 16.4.5 or higher for secure environment variable management

 ### Upgrade Recommendations

-- Always use the latest stable version for the best security posture
+- Always use the latest stable version (2.0.x) for the best security posture
 - Keep Node.js updated to the latest LTS version
 - Regularly update dependencies using `npm audit` and `npm update`
 - Monitor our releases for security announcements
+- Migrate from config.json to environment variables for enhanced security

 ## Reporting a Vulnerability